 Dates of terms and holidays are published well in advance.
-It is a condition of entry to Birkdale that pupils are not withdrawn from school during term (except in cases of illness) without prior permission from the Head of the Prep School.
+It is a condition of entry to Birkdale that pupils are not withdrawn from school during term time (except in cases of illness).
+If considering taking your child out for an exceptional reason prior permission from the Head of the Prep School should be sought.
 Any difficulties in this area should be referred directly to him.